napari/napari.github.io/tutorials/getting_started.md

 ## launching napari

-There are three ways to launch the **napari** viewer:
+There are four ways to launch the **napari** viewer:

 - command line
 - python script
 - IPython console
 - jupyter notebook

-All three of these methods will launch the same napari viewer, but depending on your use-case different ones may be preferable.
+All four of these methods will launch the same napari viewer, but depending on your use-case different ones may be preferable.

 ### command line usage